Fence Installation Salem OR | Cedar, Vinyl & Chain Link | Q&R Construction

 Q&R installs cedar privacy fences (board-on-board and solid), horizontal modern fencing with steel or wood posts, post-and-rail fences, dog-ear picket fences, and chain link.
 We work with cedar, pressure-treated wood, and composite materials.
 Most Salem homeowners choose cedar privacy or board-on-board for backyard privacy.

-Ready to Get Your Fence Built?
+Ready to Install Your New Fence?

 Get a free, no-obligation estimate from Salem's most trusted fence contractor.
+Pressure-treated posts, western red cedar boards, and a crew that cleans up after itself.